MorrisMA/M65C02A/README.md

 ###Release 2.2.3

-Added four prefix instructions.
-Tested that the four set the appropriate flags.
-Began applying the addressing mode modification prefix instruction:
+Added four prefix instructions, and tested that they set the appropriate internal flags.
+Began applying the addressing mode modification prefix
-IND.
-Remaining three prefix instructions implemented but their effects on the instructions have not been implemented for this release.
+instruction: IND.
+Remaining three prefix instructions implemented, but their intended effects on the instructions have not been implemented for this release.

 The microprogram and the microprogram has been modified to support the IND prefix instruction for the following instructions: